Minneapolis College of Art and Design logo

 1893

-Robert Koehler became president, developing much of the modern art education curriculum.
+Robert Koehler became president, developing much of the art education curriculum.

 1910

-Renamed the Minneapolis School of Art, emphasizing applied arts.
+Renamed the Minneapolis School of Art, reflecting new emphasis on applied arts.

 1916

-Moved into its own facilities in the new Julia Morrison Memorial Building.
+Moved into its own facilities in the Julia Morrison Memorial Building.

 1970